TheresaLui/SelfHelpContent_v2/articles/microsoft.costmanagement/costanalysis-tags.md

   ownershipid="ASMS_Billing" />
 # Tags I have set on resources are missing from Cost Management, can you explain why?

-Most taggable Azure services, emit tags to the Cost Management platform.
-However, a few services are yet to complete this work <br>
+Most taggable Azure services emit tags to the Cost Management platform.
+However, a few services are yet to complete this work.<br>

-The following services don’t emit tags yet to the Cost Management platform:
+The following services don’t yet emit tags to the Cost Management platform:

 * Azure Active Directory Domain Services
 * Azure Bastion